fprime-community/fprime-freertos/README.md

 - <a href=https://github.com/laboratory10/fprime-featherm4-freertos-reference>fprime-featherm4-freertos-reference</a> - an example of a basic build using a specific platform
     - <a href=https://github.com/laboratory10/fprime-featherm4-freertos>fprime-featherm4-freertos</a> - a platform repository which is defined by a combination of board and OS
-        - <a href=https://github.com/laboratory10/fprime-featherm4>fprime-featherm4</a> - board-specific platform/toolchain/driver files
+        - <a href=https://github.com/fprime-community/fprime-arduino>fprime-arduino</a> - board-specific platform/toolchain/driver files
         - fprime-freertos (this repository) - a port connecting the F' OSAL to FreeRTOS

 While fprime-freertos should be able to be used on a wide variety of systems, it has so far been tested with Linux and ATSAMD51J19 (specifically, the <a href=https://www.adafruit.com/product/3857>Adafruit Feather M4</a>).

-Platform and Toolchain files are provided for these two targets in this repository, but we encourage you to contribute your own additions!
+Platform and Toolchain files used to exist in this repository and you can dig them up from commit history to target an M4 board or a linux environment, but the reference repository listed above is the newer way of getting started.
+The rest of this README is out of date but may still be useful in the future.

 The rest of this README will provide detailed setup instructions for a Linux platform build (Section 1) and a featherM4 build (Section 2).
 Before proceeding, make sure fprime and all of the system requirements are met by following the instructions specified on the <a href=https://fprime.jpl.nasa.gov/latest/getting-started/installing-fprime>Installing F'</a> page or by using the following steps as a guide: